 Applicants are expected to have a First Class or Distinction Masters level degree, or equivalent, in a relevant scientific or technical discipline, such as computer science or mathematics.
 Candidates who have only a Bachelors degree will not normally be considered, but they can apply to first do an MSc Degree in the Department.

-However, we would particularly advise all overseas candidates in the need of funding to apply by the February deadline and preferably by the December one for those in the need of funding.
+However, we would particularly advise all overseas candidates in the need of funding to apply by the December deadline.
 Depending on the number of scholarship offers that we will issue, there may still be some funding available for applications received afterwards.

 |Application deadline (Apr 2024/Oct 2024 entry)||Notification of acceptance and funding|